IloBe/RL_Quadcopter_master/README.md

 additional comments:

 ipykernel must be added to the _conda_ command above <br>
-only _activate quadcop_ works fine, not the original mentioned code !
+only _activate quadcop_ works fine, not the original mentioned code starting with source!

 3. Create an [IPython kernel](http://ipython.readthedocs.io/en/stable/install/kernel_install.html) for the `quadcop` environment.
 Be sure ipykernel is installed.
 ```